Nell Gwyn (1926 film)

 Nell Gwyn is a 1926 British silent romance film directed by Herbert Wilcox and starring Dorothy Gish, Randle Ayrton and Juliette Compton.
 It was based on the 1926 novel Mistress Nell Gwyn by Marjorie Bowen and follows the life of Nell Gwynne, the mistress of Charles II.
-Wilcox later made a second version of the film in 1934, Nell Gwynn which starred Anna Neagle.
+Wilcox later made a second version of the film in 1934, Nell Gwyn which starred Anna Neagle.

 Plot

 As described in a film magazine review, Nell Gwyn is first seen as an orange girl at the Old Drury Theatre in London.
 She attracts the eye of the King and he makes her one of the players at His Majesty's Theatre.
-She succeeds and winning the King's affection becomes his favorite, vieing with Lady Castlemaine for his favors.
+She succeeds and winning the King's affection becomes his favorite, vying with Lady Castlemaine for his favors.
 Through her efforts, a palace which he is building for her is converted into a home for disabled soldiers and sailors.
 When his hour of death nears, the King dies in her arms, with her name on his lips.